Cheese Tortellini & Kale Salad has become a staple in my household.

 Do you remember playing Never Did I Ever as a child?
 I can honestly say that as a little girl, I would never in a million years have thought that I would grow to love kale as much as I do.

-I grow it because I love it cooked or raw.
+Because I love it cooked or raw, I make a point of growing it.
 I pretty much eat kale in any form, as long as it’s not cooked to mush.

 I usually prepare a batch of this about once a week when the fresh ingredients are in season.
 This is a fantastic way to use up those end of the season vegetables.

 The kale and tortellini have a softer texture.
 The cucumbers and carrots add a satisfying crunch.
 The grape tomatoes add a burst of acidic freshness.

 This is a great dish to keep on hand for a light dinner or lunch.

 Cheese Tortellini & Kale Salad:

 - several handfuls of fresh baby kale leaves

 - handful of grape or cherry tomatoes

 - 4 tbl basil & balsamic vinegarette dressing (recipe below)